Video: Saint Ursin de Bourges Romanesque Porch Relief

 Gregory of Tours

 The subject of the church’s tympanum is probably the most baffling in the Romanesque canon.
-Its mystery is compounded by the fact that the collegial church, which it adorned was destroyed during the French Revolution and the surviving sculptural relief is now shorn of any context which might have given an insight into its intention.
+Its mystery is compounded by the fact that the collegiate church which it adorned was destroyed during the French Revolution and the surviving sculptural relief is now shorn of any context which might have given an insight into its intention.

 The Hunting Sarcophagus of Saint Ursinus